Website Domains and Email Hosting

 3. Review and save your changes.

-5. After DNS propagation, test your domain to ensure it now points to the correct destination.
-This can be tested either using dig or nslookup tools, or an online DNS resolution tool.
+5. After DNS updates, test your domain to make sure it points to the right place.
+You can use dig, nslookup, or an online DNS tool for this.

 Note:

 Someone with DNS experience should perform these tasks.
-Refer to your DNS provider's support resources for detailed instructions tailored to their platform.
-Each DNS provider has different interfaces and options for managing DNS records.
+Check your DNS provider's support resources for detailed instructions, since each provider has different interfaces and options.

 You should always check with your domain provider, but here are some examples of how to set up a DNS record for CNAME flattening: